 Laura Lee Smith is the author of the novels The Ice House and Heart of Palm.
 Her short fiction has been anthologized in Best American Short Stories and New Stories From the South: The Year’s Best.
 A writer who’s been praised for her “intelligence, heart, and wit”, Smith has won awards and accolades from across the United States, and her work has been translated into German and French.
 She lives in Florida, where she writes fiction and works as a copywriter.

-Allison Moorer is an American alt-country singer.
-Since her debut in 1998, she’s released seven albums and had five singles reach the Billboard Hot Country Songs chart, and her songs have appeared in movies ranging from “The Rookie” to “Moonshiners” to “The Horse Whisperer.”
+Allison Moorer is a writer in every sense of the word.
+Since her debut in 1998, she’s released nine albums and had five singles reach the Billboard Hot Country Songs chart, and her songs have appeared in movies ranging from “The Rookie” to “Moonshiners” to “The Horse Whisperer.”
 She and her sister, Shelby Lynn, released a collaborative album in 2017 entitled “Not Dark Yet,” an album of stunning sibling harmonies.
 More recently, Moorer has been writing a memoir and contributing prose to various publications, including The Bitter Southerner.